Birth of Charles Bonnet

 This idea was further developed by the American psychologist William James and John Stuart Mill, a British philosopher.

 As a keen observer of nature, Bonnet identified numerous patterns and interesting phenomena.
-He also found that leaves on a plant stem are arranged in a way that matches the Fibonacci sequence.
+He also found that leaves on a plant stem are arranged to match the Fibonacci sequence.
 He was interested in how math could be used to describe patterns in nature.

 His work was largely forgotten until it was rediscovered in the early twenty-first century.